Evil Bone Water Side Effects, Safety, and Frequently Asked Questions

 Frequently Asked Questions

-Can I use it with a heating pad?
 Yes, applying heat after Evil Bone Water can enhance its effects.
 Wait a few minutes after application before applying heat.

-Is it safe for children?
 For children over 12, use sparingly under adult supervision.
 For younger children, consult a pediatrician.

-Can I fly with it?
 Yes.
-The 3.4oz bottle is TSA-compliant for carry-on luggage.
+The 3.4 oz bottle is TSA-compliant for carry-on luggage.

-Does it stain clothes?
 It can leave temporary marks on light-colored fabrics.
 Allow it to dry completely before dressing.

-How should I store it?
 Room temperature, out of direct sunlight.
 The alcohol base gives it a long shelf life.

-Order Evil Bone Water from Crawford Wellness
+Get Evil Bone Water

 About the Author